-There is a constructor for type CORBA: : Any which has a release parameter, analogous to that of the sequence constructors (refer to Chapter 12, "The Any Data Type" on page 239).
+There is a constructor for type CORBA::Any which has a release parameter, analogous to that of the sequence constructors (refer to the chapter "The Any Data Type" on page 173).
 However, the warning provided above in relation to inout sequence parameters does not apply to type any.